Fine-Tuning Large Language Models using Azure Databricks and Microsoft Foundry

 • Name: A unique name of your choice

-4. Launch Cloud Shell and run az account get-access-token to get a temporary authorization token for API testing.
-Keep it together with the endpoint and key copied previously.
+4. Launch Cloud Shell and run the following two commands to get temporary authorization tokens for API testing.
+Keep them together with the endpoint copied previously.

 Deploy the required model

-Note: As you use Azure AI Studio, message boxes suggesting tasks for you to perform may be displayed.
+Note: As you use Microsoft Foundry, message boxes suggesting tasks for you to perform may be displayed.
 You can close these and follow the steps in this exercise.

-2. In Azure AI Studio, in the pane on the left, select the Deployments page and view your existing model deployments.
-If you don’t already have one, create a new deployment of the gpt-35-turbo model with the following settings:
+1. In Microsoft Foundry, in the pane on the left, select the Models + endpoints page and view your existing model deployments.
+If you don’t already have one, create a new deployment of the gpt-4.1 model with the following settings:

 • Deployment type: Standard